klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP17.md

 ```javascript
 caver.klay.KIP17.deploy(tokenInfo, deployer)
 ```
 Deploys the KIP-17 token contract to the Klaytn blockchain.
-A contract deployed using caver.klay.KIP17.deploy is a non fungible token that follows the KIP-17 standard.
+A contract deployed using caver.klay.KIP17.deploy is a non-fungible token that follows the KIP-17 standard.

 After successful deployment, the promise will resolve with a new KIP17 instance.